RozbehSharahi/bootstrap_grids/README.md

 Use one of the [predefined grids](Documentation/Images/Screenshot.png) on your website.

-NOTE: When using Tabs From Content Elements, you need to [set the title of the tab to `Hidden`](Documentation/Images/TabsFromContentHidden.png).
-If you don't then the tab title will also display as a heading tag in the content area.
+_NOTE: When using "Tabs From Content Elements" and "Accordion From Content", you need to [set the header Type to Hidden](Documentation/Images/TabsFromContentHidden.png).
+If you don't then the accordion/tab title will also display as a heading tag in the content area._

 ## Updating to `bootstrap_grids` v5